ubergrape/extend/README.md

 ### extend([deep], obj1, ..., objN)

 Extends the first passed object with next objects in line.
-If last argument is a boolean `true` the extend will be deep.
+If first argument is a boolean `true` the extend will be deep.

 Deep extending will clone objects and arrays.
 If there are objects in the array, they'll also be cloned, not just cross-referenced.